Be the first to know. Subscribe to the museum's newsletter to receive updates about exhibitions, events, courses, new

 There are hearing loops installed in key spaces in the building including the Bakala Auditorium, Admissions desk and retail points.
 Magnifying panels are available for use to assist with reading the texts and captions in exhibitions and displays, please ask any member of staff.

 Wheelchair-accessible toilets are located on the ground floor of the museum.
 A limited number of wheelchairs are available and should be booked at least 24 hours.
-2 disabled parking spaces are available and should be booked at least 24 hours before your visit for wheelchair and 72 hours for parking.
-Please use the get in touch link below to enquire about availability.
+2 disabled parking spaces are available and should be booked at least 72 hours before your visit.
+Please submit an online enquiry.

 Enjoy your visit